wormhole-foundation/wormhole/whitepapers/0015_notary.md

 - Default delay period: 4 days (configurable via `DelayFor` constant)
 - Messages are automatically released after the delay period expires
 - Delayed messages can be manually promoted to blackholed status if determined to be malicious
+- Delayed messages can be manually removed from the delay queue if determined to be safe

 #### Blackhole Verdict
 - Message is permanently blocked from processing